10 Things You Need To Know For Your Kilimanjaro Trek

 About Carryn

 Hi, I'm Carryn.
-I’m a South African trying to figure out my way through life by traveling and exploring.
-Join me as I share my travel stories and tips of life abroad.
+I’m an adventure travel blogger trying to figure out my way through life by traveling and exploring.
+Join me as I share my travel guides and tips for life abroad.
+Find out more about me here.

 1. So amazing you got to complete this climb with your mum!
 Kilimanjaro has recently become one of my top bucket list climbs and I am looking forward to challenge myself this way!
 Thank you for sharing so much valuable info and great job on completing this amazing climb! 💜